Diffusion Means in Geometric Spaces: Diffusion means

-where the (RHS) is a decreasing function in both $l,n$ and $m$ whenever $t\geq 1$.
-The inequality holds for $m=2$, $n=2$ and $l=1$, which completes the proof. \end{proof} In the following example we will calculate the diffusion means of the distribution in Figure \ref{2poledis}, which consists of mass in two opposite poles on $\cS^m$.
+In the following example we will calculate the diffusion means of the distribution in Figure \ref{2poledis}, which consists of mass in two opposite poles on $\cS^m$.
 The Fr\'echet mean is unique only if the south pole mass $\alpha$ is zero.
-When the mass is non zero, the Fr\'echet mean set is a ring around the pole with radius depending on $\alpha$.
-In fact, a point $\mu$ on a compact manifold $\cM$ cannot be a Fr\'echet mean of a distribution with positive mass on $\mathcal{C}(\mu)$ \cite{le_measure_2014}.
+When the mass is non-zero, the Fr\'echet mean set is a ring around the pole with radius depending on $\alpha$.
+In fact, a point $\mu$ on a compact manifold $\cM$ cannot be a Fr\'echet mean of a distribution with positive mass on $\mathcal{C}(\mu)$ \citet{le_measure_2014}.
 The following example proves that this is not the case for diffusion means, and it shows the influence of the time parameter $t$ on the diffusion mean set. \begin{example} Fix $m\geq 2$ and $t>\delta(m)$, and consider the random variable $X$ on $\cS^{m}$ distributed according to the two pole distribution $P(X\in -\mu) = \alpha$ and $P(X\in \mu) = 1-\alpha$ displayed in Figure \ref{2poledis}.
 The log-likelihood function of $X$ at $y_\delta$ can be expressed as a map of $\delta\in [0,\pi]$,

 since $\langle y_\delta, \mu\rangle_{\R^m} = \cos\delta$.
 Figure \ref{2poleLikelihood} provides a plot of the graph for $t=3$ and various values of $\alpha$.
 The first derivative with respect to $\delta$ is